-Learn more about Philippians in the Reformed Expository Commentary series
+7 Questions on Philippians in the Reformed Expository Commentary Series

 Dennis E. Johnson (PhD, Fuller Theological Seminary) was professor of practical theology at Westminster Seminary California and associate pastor of New Life Presbyterian Church (PCA) in Escondido, California, until his retirement in June 2018.

 Dr. Johnson taught at Westminster Seminary California from 1982 to 2018.
 He previously pastored Orthodox Presbyterian churches in Fair Lawn, New Jersey, and East Los Angeles, California.
 He has served as moderator of the Orthodox Presbyterian Church General Assembly and Presbytery of Southern California, moderator of the South Coast Presbytery in the Presbyterian Church in America, member of the Orthodox Presbyterian Church Committee on Christian Education, and Trustee of Covenant College.

 Dr. Johnson preached and taught in various countries in Africa, Asia, Europe, and Latin America.